Registration now open.

 Wednesday evenings, 7:00-8:30 PM

-Join us ONLINE for a Winter Gardening Series!
+Join us ONLINE for a Spring Gardening Series!

 WHO SHOULD ATTEND: The Know-How Series is tailored to meet the needs of both novice and experienced gardeners, reflecting the Massachusetts Master Gardeners Association's commitment to science-based education.
 Our sessions are led by senior Massachusetts Master Gardeners, who bring a wealth of knowledge and experience to foster a supportive learning environment.
 Participants will receive handouts for most sessions, enhancing their understanding of the material.
 Additionally, there will be ample opportunity for live Q&A, allowing for active engagement and interaction with our expert speakers.